timkim0106/HyperShare/README.md

 ## Status

-Currently in development.
-Core networking and crypto components are functional, working on P2P discovery and web interface.
+The core system works - you can share files between machines and it handles the crypto properly.
+Still working on multi-hop and P2P routing layer, a web dashboard for monitoring, and performance validation.

+## Try the demos

+Check out `demos/` for different scenarios:
+- `quick_start_local_fixed.sh` - Basic demo with one daemon
+- `terminal_screenshot_demo.sh` - Perfect setup for screenshots

 ## License